Photo by Innerbody Research

 Rice germ is another ingredient that you might see in a spermidine supplement, and it too can cause the same adverse effects.26

 If you're allergic to either ingredient (or another component used in a particular formulation), you should avoid the product that contains it.
-Synthetic spermidine is your safest bet.
+Synthetic spermidine may be your safest bet.

 Snyder-Robinson syndrome is a rare disorder characterized by developmental problems, including intellectual disability and muscle/bone abnormalities.
 It's caused by a mutation in the spermine synthase gene, the enzyme of which converts spermidine to spermine.21 As a result, people with the disorder accumulate high levels of spermidine, so supplementation would be unwise.